abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 results.
 How do we attune ourselves to this cause-and-effect conditionality?

-We can begin by asking ourselves, *What's going to lead to my wellbeing, happiness and peace?
+We can begin by asking ourselves, *What's going to lead to my well-being, happiness and peace?
 How do I avoid this confusion, difficulty, and suffering?* And we can keep taking responsibility, reflecting over and over again, *I'm the owner of my actions, heir to my actions, born of my